Azure-Samples/active-directory-dotnet-iwa-v2/README.md

    Therefore no consent can be presented via a UI and accepted to use the service app.
    Click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
-   You need to be an Azure AD tenant admin to do this.
+   You need to be a Microsoft Entra tenant admin to do this.

-### Step 3:  Configure the sample to use your Azure AD tenant
+### Step 3:  Configure the sample to use your Microsoft Entra tenant

 In the steps below, "ClientID" is the same as "Application ID" or "AppId".